pat25bk/text-mining-hcmus-2023/assign-1/README.md

 <!-- ABOUT THE PROJECT -->
 ## Summary
-This python script is used to automatically search for the github repository of a specific paper title without sulfing on web browser
+This python script is used to automatically search for the github repository of a specific paper title without surfing on web browser
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->